tomasflorian/ReversibleFunctionGraph/README.md

   (one application, one output — G1 satisfied rather than worked around), then take members out of the list by content. `sequence` in `shapes.ts` is both rungs.
-- **O3 — positions may be named, never counted.** `record` names a fixed, known set of slots, so `lastOctet` is legitimate.
-Nothing may invent `0, 1, 2…` for a count it does not know in advance.
+- **O3 — name positions, don't count them.** `record` names a fixed, known set of slots, so `lastOctet` is fine.
+Inventing `0, 1, 2…` for a count you don't know in advance is the move this avoids — see `scenarios/text-index.ts` for what it looks like.
 - **O4 — no synthetic values.** Every argument to an application is data, or a node the graph already made.
-A value node that exists only as bookkeeping is a defect.
+A value node that exists only as bookkeeping is a smell — it means something outside the data is being represented inside it.
 - **O5 — a record is a list with named slots.** `record` and `sequence` are two access modes over one substrate: name the slots, or take members by content.
-- **O6 — depth is discovered, not declared.** Nothing hardcodes how many levels a source has.
+- **O6 — depth is discovered, not declared.** Don't hardcode how many levels a source has.
 Keep cutting until a cut yields no parts, or yields back its own input — that is the bottom, and the model already signals it. `document → chapters → sections → paragraphs → sentences → words` and `source → rows → fields` are one procedure at two depths, not two procedures.

-The deletion that enforces O2 and O3: `graph.ts` has no `chop`.
-Counting a cut is the one way of saying it that the opinions refuse, so the method does not exist. `scenarios/text-index.ts` writes the counting loop out by hand, on purpose, as the shape to avoid.
+O2 and O3 were made real by a deletion: `graph.ts` has no `chop`.
+Counting a cut was the one way of saying it these opinions rule out, so the method went away rather than sitting there as a tempting alternative. `scenarios/text-index.ts` writes the counting loop out by hand, on purpose, as the shape to avoid.

 ## Layers